lorig135/docsstyleguide/Capitalization.md

 ## Caption
 Example, Figure, Table
-Initial cap the first letter of each word unless it is a command, a literal, or code properties.
-Ex.: Figure 1.1: Missing Gateway
+Use sentence case unless it is a command, a literal, or code properties.
+Ex.: The following image illustrates a missing gateway.

 ## Features
-I propose using lowercase when referring to a feature.
-Ex: administration connector There will be exceptions.
+Use lowercase when referring to a feature.
+Ex: administration connector, admin UI There will be exceptions.
 What do you think of: core token service, token validation microservice

 ## Headings and titles